Why your daily standups need to evolve (And how to make it happen)

 Your daily standups should help your team build better software, not just tick a box on the agile checklist.
 The teams that get this right find their morning meetings become genuinely useful, maybe even something to look forward to.

-If you're still running standups by the old playbook, maybe it's time to ask your team a simple question: "How could these meetings work better for us?"
+If you're still running standups by the old playbook, maybe it's time to ask your team a simple question:

 After all, the best process is the one that helps your team succeed.
 Everything else is just getting in the way.